coheid/DMCEM/README.md

 ### Principal Architecture

-`DMCEM` is written in python3 and uses the (private) `WHElight` package.
+`DMCEM` is written in python and uses the (private) `WHElight` package.

-The program is run through a model class (`Model`, inherits from `Master`) that relies on dedicated components.Components are implemented as children to their common `Component` class.
+The program is run through a model class (`Model`, inherits from `Master`) that relies on dedicated components, which are implemented as children to their common `Component` class.
-A component is an entity that appears standalone within the model and has parameters (that have an initial value and evolve in the course of the simulation) as well as a label.
+A component is an entity that appears standalone within the model and has parameters (which have an initial value and evolve in the course of the simulation) as well as a label.
 The components are either the climate model (`ClimateModel`), the different economic regions (`Region`), energy sectors (`EnergySector`), or energy agents (`EnergyAgent`).
-An energy agent is the implementation of an energy sector in a given region.
+An energy agent is the implementation of an energy sector within a given region.
 Thus, components may be equipped with indices corresponding to the indices
 <img src="https://render.githubusercontent.com/render/math?math=i \in \textbf{I}"> and
 <img src="https://render.githubusercontent.com/render/math?math=\ell \in \textbf{L}">.